-2. Death of Roth IRA Owner On or After January 1, 2020 - The entire amount remaining in your account will generally be distributed by December 31 of the year containing the tenth anniversary of your death unless you have an eligible designated beneficiary or you have no designated beneficiary for purposes of determining a distribution period.
+Designated Beneficiary.
+The entire amount remaining in your account will generally be distributed by December 31 of the year containing the tenth anniversary of your death unless you have an eligible designated beneficiary, or you have no designated beneficiary for purposes of determining a distribution period.
+This 10-year rule is not subject to an annual distribution requirement.